foz/foz.github.com/javascript-notes.md

 ## Use Good Tools

-Firebug makes js development much easier.
-FireQuery makes jQuery development rock.
+[Firebug](http://getfirebug.com/) makes js development much easier.
+[FireQuery](http://firequery.binaryage.com/) makes jQuery development rock.

-## Use Smart Debugging
+## Avoid console.log

 Calling `console.log` works great with Firebug or the Safari Developer Tools, but it will kill IE and other browsers with a javascript error.
-I use a debug function instead:
+And it's easy to forget to remove them before updating a web site.
+So I've started using a global debug function instead:

 ```js
 	function debug(){